-Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference REW 6 Number of water supply interruptions restored within 5 hours (No) Planned Unplanned Regional and Metropolitan (A) % of water supply interruptions restored within 5 hours Within 5 hours - Where the loss of water supply is due to the shutdown of a section of water main, the water supply interruption begins when the water supply is shut off and ends when the main is fully recharged.
-Otherwise, the water supply interruption begins when the water supply is lost and ends when it is fully restored.
-No NPF requirement REW 7 Number of water supply customer- interruptions (No) Planned Unplanned Regional and Metropolitan (A) Average customer-interruption frequency (interruptions per customer) Water supply customer-interruption - a loss of water supply to an individual customer due to a water supply interruption.
+Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference REW 6 Number of water supply interruptions restored within 5 hours (No) Planned Unplanned Regional and Metropolitan (A) % of water supply interruptions restored within 5 hours Within 5 hours - Where the loss of water supply is due to the shutdown of a section of water main, the water supply interruption begins when the water supply is shut off and ends when the main is fully recharged.Otherwise, the water supply interruption begins when the water supply is lost and ends when it is fully restored.
+No NPF requirement REW 7 Number of water supply customer- interruptions (No) Planned Unplanned Potable water Regional and Metropolitan (A) Average customer- interruption frequency (interruptions per customer) Water supply customer-interruption - a loss of water supply to an individual customer due to a water supply interruption.
 For example, a water supply interruption which causes loss of supply to 100 customers is 100 customer-interruptions.
+Potable water interruption - where the water business has reason to believe that the water in its potable water supply system is not safe for potable consumption and has issued a boil water alert or other health alert, notifying a customer not to drink the water running from their taps.
+For example, an alert issued to 100 customers is 100 customer-interruptions.
+C17

-C17 REW 8 Total customer minutes to restore water supply (Minutes) Planned Unplanned Regional and Metropolitan (A) Average duration of water supply interruptions Average customer minutes off supply Customer Minutes to Restore - the total (Minutes) of all water supply customer-interruptions.
+Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference REW 8 Total customer minutes to restore water supply (Minutes) Planned Unplanned Potable water Regional and Metropolitan (A) Average duration of water supply interruptions Average customer minutes off supply Customer Minutes to Restore - the total (Minutes) of all water supply customer-interruptions.
 For example, a water supply interruption which causes loss of supply to 100 customers and lasts for 150 minutes counts as 15,000 customer minutes to restore water supply (minutes off supply).
 Calculating duration of Planned Interruptions - duration (Minutes) a customer is without water supply, i.e. from isolation to recommissioning of the water supply.
 Calculating duration of Unplanned Interruptions - the time (Minutes) from when the water business is first notified or becomes aware that water is no longer available at the customer's premise, to when water supply is restored.
+Calculating duration of a potable water interruption - the time (Minutes) a customer is without access to a potable water supply (but still has water running from their taps), from when a boil water alert or other health alert is first issued, to when the water business notifies customers that it is safe to drink the water from their taps again.
 C15